flutter/devtools/CONTRIBUTING.md

     2. Locate version on bots by searching for `install dcm` in [build.yaml](https://github.com/flutter/devtools/blob/master/.github/workflows/build.yaml) and run `brew install cqlabs/dcm/dcm@<version on bots without -1>`

     You can check you current local version with `dcm --version`.

+    If version of DCM on bots is outdated, consider to submit a PR to refresh the version on bots.

 ## Running and debugging DevTools